doppar/docs/3.x/entity-orm.md

 ```

 ### random()
-The `random()` method in Doppar's Eloquent ORM extension allows you to retrieve a random subset of records from the database.
+The `random()` method in Doppar's Entity ORM extension allows you to retrieve a random subset of records from the database.
 It's particularly useful when you want to display randomized content, such as featured products, suggested users, or shuffled items in a feed.

 Internally, `random()` applies an `ORDER BY RAND()` clause to the query and limits the result set using the provided number.